Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Introduction

 \subsection{Organization}

 The rest of the paper is structured as follows.
 Section \ref{sec:notation} introduces some notation that we use throughout the paper.
 Section \ref{sec:model} formally describes the class of stochastic processes we consider, derives the corresponding MFAs and discusses related work.
 Section \ref{sec:applications} highlights concrete applications of our theory to game theory and epidemiology.
 In Section \ref{sec:results}, we describe our main results -- specifically, our first and second contributions.
 In Section \ref{sec:choosing}, we investigate through simulations the accuracy of the MFAs we consider, addressing our third main contribution.
-The remaining sections contain the proofs of our main results. \revision{Some simple results and tedious calculations for supporting results can be found in the Supplementary Material.}
+The remaining sections contain the proofs of our main results.